android10/RaspberryPi-Wireguard/README.md

 This repository aims to help with the installation of Wireguard, tested on a Raspberry Pi 3 B.

-## 0. This is how our solution look like:
+## 0. This is how our solution looks like:

 <p align="center">
   <img width="500" src="https://raw.githubusercontent.com/android10/RaspberryPi-Wireguard/master/portable_vpn_raspberry_pi.png">